History of the Geelong Football Club: Decline

-The club finished second on the ladder.
-The club met North Melbourne in a "home" final at the MCG at night.
-North Melbourne, who were playing on its actual home ground, beat Geelong by 18 points in a hard fought encounter.
-Geelong then travelled to Adelaide to play the Crows (who ironically finished lower on the ladder than Geelong but still got to host the game) and lost the match by eight points, after field umpire Grant Vernon failed to pay a courageous Leigh Colbert mark late in the game while Geelong were narrowly hanging on to a lead.
-The resultant loss caused the cats to exit by losing both finals.
-It was a disappointing end to a season of high hope, but the club could still hold its head high, as they gave their all in the finals of 1997 - but unfortunately just suffered some terrible bad luck.
+The club then went on to the regular season and produced a solid year with 15 home and away wins, equal top with St. Kilda (although second on the ladder with a slightly lower percentage).
+The club met North Melbourne in a home final at the MCG at night.
+North Melbourne beat Geelong by 18 points in a hard fought encounter.
+Geelong then travelled to Adelaide to play the Crows and lost the match by eight points.
+The resultant loss caused the Cats to exit by losing both finals.

 1998 was a season best forgotten.
 The club finished 12th, its lowest finish for over 40 years and its equally lowest ever.
 A notable recruit for Geelong came in the form of Matthew Scarlett, son of former player, John.
-Geelong took full advantage of the Father-Son Rule.
+Geelong took full advantage of the father–son rule.
 This concession allowed sons of ex-players to nominate for their fathers' clubs, thus exempting them from being chosen by any other club in the national draft.

 In 1999 the club won five games straight to open the season.
 However, the club then lost its next 9 to finish the season with 10 wins and tenth position.